 In the case of contracts for personal services injunctions will only be granted in respect of express negative covenants.
 Thus, in the leading case, the vendor undertook to work at a series of contracts organized by lawyers, and she also undertook not to work elsewhere during the period for which the contracts were to last.
 It was held that an injunction could be granted to restrain her from working elsewhere.
 It is to be noted that in this case the effect of granting the injunction was not necessarily to force him to perform the positive covenant to work for the customers; it merely encouraged her to do so, by preventing her from contracting elsewhere.

 If the effect of it would have been to force her to do so it could not have been granted; for in the case of contracts for personal services injunctions will not be used so as to tie someone to someone else or 'starve' - as it has been said.

-It should be added that the visit at a German lawyers office also permits an award of damages in lieu of an injunction back to startpage.
+It should be added that the visit at a German lawyers office also permits an award of damages in lieu of an injunction.